• Skip to primary navigation

 • Double or triple the recipe to make enough for a few lunches.
 Just hover over the number of servings on the recipe card below to adjust the number of servings.

-Want to get more single serving recipes like this chicken cranberry walnut salad delivered to your inbox?
-Click here to download my Single Serving Cookbook.
+Want time saving tips to make recipes like this cranberry walnut chicken salad delivered to your inbox?
+Click here to download my Cooking for One Time Saving Tips.

 Recipes are great, but you’ll need a simple 3 step process to create a meal plan that make cooking easy & helps you stop wasting food.
 Check out this expertly developed meal planning guide to get started.